"Jan. 14, 2013 -- Young and middle-aged women who eat blueberries and strawberries regularly may help lower their risk of a heart attack later.

 Syncope due to nitrate vasodilatation has been reported.

-Administration of NitroMist (nitroglycerin lingual aerosol) is contraindicated in patients who are using a selective inhibitor of cyclic guanosine monophosphate (cGMP)-specific phosphodiesterase type 5 (PDE5).
+Administration of NitroMist is contraindicated in patients who are using a selective inhibitor of cyclic guanosine monophosphate (cGMP)-specific phosphodiesterase type 5 (PDE5).
 PDE5 inhibitors such as sildenafil, vardenafil, and tadalafil have been shown to potentiate the hypotensive effects of organic nitrates.
+Do not use NitroMist in patients who are taking the soluble guanylate cyclase (sGC) stimulator riociguat.
+Concomitant use may result in severe hypotension, syncope, or myocardial ischemia

 The time course and dose dependence of this interaction have not been studied, and use within a few days of one another cannot be recommended.
 Appropriate supportive care for the severe hypotension has not been studied, but it seems reasonable to treat this as a nitrate overdose, with elevation of the extremities and with central volume expansion.
 The use of any form of nitroglycerin during the early days of acute myocardial infarction requires particular attention to hemodynamic monitoring and clinical status.